Thomas26791/CNNArchLang/README.md

 Inputs and outputs can also be used in the middle of an architecture.
 In general, inputs create new streams and outputs consume existing streams.

-## Methods
+## Layer Construction
-It is possible to declare and construct new methods.
+It is possible to declare and construct new layer methods.
 The method declaration is similar to python.
 Each parameter can have a default value that makes it an optional argument.
 The method call is also similar to python but, in contrast to python, it is necessary to specify the name of each argument.
-The body of a new method is constructed from other layers including other user-defined methods.
+The body of a new layer is constructed from other layers including other constructed layers.
 However, recursion is not allowed.
 The compiler will throw an error if recursion occurs.
 The following is a example of multiple method declarations.
 ```